Thus says the LORD, ‘Heaven is My throne, and the Earth is My footstool. Where then is a house you could build for Me?’ Isaiah 66:1 (NASB)

 David, Solomon’s dad, had referenced the house of God (house of the Lord, Thy house, etc) more than two dozen times throughout the Psalms – long before his own death, let alone the construction of Solomon’s temple.
 What house, exactly, was he referring to?

-In defense of their religious enterprise architectural projects, men love to cite the passage from John 2:14-16 where Jesus went up to Jerusalem (no, he was not headquartered there, there was no business office for His ministry, no broadcasting studio, not even a branch office).
+In defense of their religious enterprise architectural projects, men love to cite the passage from the Gospel of John where Jesus went up to Jerusalem (by the way, he did not have His organizational headquarters in Jerusalem, there was no business office for His ministry, no broadcasting studio, not even a branch office).
 But men are just certain Jesus was giving His stamp of approval to a building being the House of God:

 And he made for himself a whip from rope and cast all of them out of The Temple, and the sheep, the lambs, and money exchangers, and he poured out their money and overturned their tables.

-And to those who had been selling doves he said: ‘Take these things out of here, and do not make my Father’s house a house of trade.'”
+And to those who had been selling doves he said: ‘Take these things out of here, and do not make my Father’s house a house of trade.’
+John 2:14-16

 Not surprisingly, they all fail to cite the following verses from that same passage (verses 18-22):